zlatanvasovic/mistype/README.md

 **Simple CSS framework.
 Grid.
 Type.
 Utility.**

 Mistype is a set of tools that helps you to design new site.
-It is simple prototyping framework.
+It's simple prototyping framework.

 Licensed under the terms of MIT license.